 Welcome to Your Guide to Goal Getting, Part 2: Intentions!

-Before we continue, don’t forget to purchase Your Guide to Goal-Getting for $10 to work on as you read this blog post!
+Before we continue, don’t forget to purchase Your Guide to Goal-Getting to work on as you read this blog post!

 Now, I know around this time of year, everyone’s sOoOoO big on setting New Year’s Resolutions.
 Well, I’m here to tell you that I think New Year’s Resolutions are garbage. 🗑